 In all three Captain America films, Bucky falling into a body of water represents a major change to the character.
 In Captain America: The Winter Soldier (2014), falling into the Potomac marks the beginning of his recovery.
 In this movie, falling into the river in Germany makes him realize the brainwashing still affects him.
 He also falls into a river during his "death scene" in Captain America: The First Avenger (2011), which marks his transformation into an assassin, but this is not revealed until the second film.

 The filmmakers describe Bucky Barnes as a divided character, saying, "He's not Bucky Barnes anymore, he's not the Winter Soldier anymore.
 He's something in-between.
 There's a part of his personality that was under mind control, and he murdered a lot of people.
 So he has a very complicated history.
 Who is that person?
 How does that character move forward?"

-Costume Designer Judianna Makovsky revealed that for all of Chris Evans's scenes, where he is in regular outfits (outside the suit), they purposefully make him wear t-shirts, which are many sizes smaller than his actual size, so that his muscles pop on camera.
-Evans said all his t-shirt scenes are scheduled at the start of the filming, because he loses a lot of weight over the months it takes to film a Marvel movie.
+Costume Designer Judianna Makovsky revealed that for all of Chris Evans' scenes, where he is in regular outfits (outside the suit), they purposefully made him wear t-shirts, which are many sizes smaller than his actual size, so that his muscles pop on camera.
+Evans said all of his t-shirt scenes are scheduled at the start of the filming, because he loses a lot of weight over the months it takes to film a Marvel movie.
 He said, especially, that filming the action scenes wearing the Captain America suit, makes him lose a lot of his size.

 Tom Holland made audition tapes together with Jon Bernthal while filming Pilgrimage (2017), with Holland landing the role of Peter Parker, a.k.a.
 Spider-Man, and Bernthal the role of Frank Castle, a.k.a.
 The Punisher, in Daredevil (2015).